 We agreed that in most cases, success – however defined – requires hard work and also smart, clever, and creative work.
 Even overnight successes are rarely truly overnight successes.
 It only appears that way to outsiders who only notice when a creative hard-working person breaks through into our collective awareness after toiling for years in often solitary anonymity.

 The trap here is that any important endeavor undertaken is presumed at the outset to require hard work, likely involve many steps, and take years to reach fruition.
-If achieving success is already established beforehand as requiring long, hard, and complex work, then almost certainly the plan to reach one’s desired goal will be designed to require long, hard, and complex work.
+If achieving success is already established beforehand as requiring long, hard, and complex work, then almost certainly the plan to get one’s desired goal will be designed to require long, hard, and complex work.
 The trap is the setting up of a self-fulfilling prophecy.
 This mindset closes a person off from considering the possibility of easy, fast, gentle, and perhaps even fun fulfillment of a desired outcome.

 For example, many people dream of early retirement to do what they finally want to do.
 Early retirement though, often does not turn out to be all that early.
 Stop and consider for yourself what it would take to retire early.
 The thought of it is daunting and often quickly abandoned.

 More foundationally, though, is the question of what early retirement represents for the dreamer of early retirement.
-Most desires are a means of escaping from something bad and / or achieving something good.
+Most desires are a means of escaping from something bad and/or achieving something good.
 So, what bad will early retirement allow the dreamer to escape from and what good will it allow achieving?

-And, most importantly, some changes that allow reaching one or more interim goals can be made today.
+And, most importantly, some changes that allow for reaching one or more interim goals can be made today.
 Yes, this very day.
 Most of us have some itch to scratch or pain to relieve and that itch-scratching and pain-relieving can be done today.
 The plan is not the goal.
 The goal is the goal.
 And some goals don’t need a plan, at least not as originally imagined, as much as they need a focus on the goal and action that can be undertaken today.
 Asking oneself, “What is the fastest, easiest way to reach my goal?” and “What can I do today to bring that goal as close to today as possible?” can be a useful antidote to death by planning.

-Many of us were raised or acculturated through our long years of education and training to come to believe that we deserve success but only when we first sweat, bleed, suffer privation, and renounce ease of life over many years on our road to achieving that success.
+Many of us were raised or acculturated through our long years of education and training to believe that we deserve success but only when we first sweat, bleed, suffer privation, and renounce ease of life over many years on our road to achieving that success.
 I have an image of myself being so preoccupied with planning for some future endeavor with such intensity and earnestness that I step right over success lying right in my path and missing it.
 After all, right in front of me is not where I’m used to looking for success!
-I’m used looking for it far in the future across a scarred landscape of sleepless nights, difficult endeavors, and risky undertakings.
+I’m used to looking for it far in the future across a scarred landscape of sleepless nights, difficult endeavors, and risky undertakings.

-Yours in fun, quick, and easy,
+Yours in fun, quick, and easy success,

 Dr. Jack